Incurable Friend 101 is now available in audio! Press play to listen or scroll to continue reading.

 What Incurable Means

 I used to think the term incurable was self-explanatory.
-However, ever since receiving my first incurable diagnosis in 2001, I have learned that there are very few people who actually understand what this word means.
+However, ever since receiving my first incurable diagnosis in 2001, I have learned that very few people actually understand what this word means.

 Definition of Incurable

 The definitions provided above are pretty clear.
 Incurable means no cure!